 We compose G.fst and grammar.fst to generate a merged_G.fst.
-The fst composition procedure is controlled by composition weight.
+The fst composition procedure is parameterized by the composition weight.
 When the composition weight is small, it's more likely to recognize the address names in jsgf grammar file.
 Usage is as follow: